tranquilitybase-io/tb-activator-gft-datazone/README.md

 The activator provides the shared components infrastructure, and also installs terraform and project and creates service accounts.

 The activator can be installed either through the docker package (recommended) or via the underlying source code.
-Both of these are available in the repository
+Both of these are available in the repository.

-## Deploying data landing zone (Using Source Code)
+## INSTALLATION: Deploying data landing zone (Using Source Code)

 Pre-requisite to build the data science environment is to build the shared -components infrastructures, and also terraform has been installed and project and service accounts have already been created.